Does Gas Heating Produce Carbon Monoxide?

 If Carbon Monoxide (CO) is produced and escapes the appliance into the surrounding air, it will not be obvious (no smell and no taste) but will be very dangerous.

-It is essential that gas appliances are correctly installed and serviced every two years, to maintain good combustion and safe, efficient operation.
+It is essential that gas appliances are correctly installed and serviced every two years (or as recommended by the manufacturer), to maintain good combustion and safe, efficient operation.

 Using Approved Appliances and Gas Fitters

 Australia has some of the most stringent standards on gas appliance combustion emissions of any country in the world.